-Medicaid and NCHC Pro-DUR is based on a patient's prescriptions from all prescribers and all pharmacies utilizing criteria established by the State and by a controllable database updated by First DataBank.
+Medicaid Pro-DUR is based on a beneficiary's prescriptions from all prescribers and all pharmacies utilizing criteria established by the State and by a controllable database updated by First DataBank.

 Submitting an accurate days supply is very important.
 The day's supply divided by the quantity is used to calculate the daily dose for Pro-DUR.
 Excessively high or low daily doses result in rejects for High and Low Dose DUR alerts.
-In addition to high and low daily dose edits, there are also edits for an early fill before 75 percent of the prescription is used and for a 34-day maximum (or 90 days if applicable).
+In addition to high and low daily dose edits, there are also edits for an early fill before 75 percent of the prescription is used and 85 percent for narcotic analgesics and benzodiazepine prescriptions and for a 34-day maximum (or 90 days if applicable).
 The maximum days supply cannot be overridden.